gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 In single-rank runs timing of GPU tasks is by default enabled and, while in most cases its impact is small, in fast runs performance can be affected.
-The performance impact will be most significant on NVIDIA GPUs with CUDA, less on AMD with OpenCL.
+The performance impact will be most significant on NVIDIA GPUs with CUDA, less on AMD and Intel with OpenCL.
 In these cases, when more than a few percent of "Launch GPU ops" time is observed, it is recommended to turn off timing by setting the ``GMX_DISABLE_GPU_TIMING`` environment variable.